hegu89/Pizza-Sales-Query-Power-BI/README.md

 Insight and Recommendation :
-1. - The Brie Carre Pizza contributes to the minimum revenue -The Brie Carre Pizza contributes to minimum total quantities -The Brie Carre Pizza contributes to minimum total orders,
+1. - The Brie Carre Pizza contributes to the minimum revenue
+   - The Brie Carre Pizza contributes to minimum total quantities
+   - The Brie Carre Pizza contributes to minimum total orders,

    Suggest can delete The Brie Carre Pizza from menu to prevent further food wastage.